UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

 This, of course, has limited use -- you will generally have multiple statements in a function -- and they will do something.

-However, the pass statement can help you by allowing you to create placeholder functions that you will come back to later to develop and embelish.
+However, the pass statement can help you by allowing you to create placeholder functions that you will come back to later to develop and embellish.

 Functions: ``def``
 ------------------

 ``def`` is a *statement*:

   * it is executed
   * it creates a local name
   * it does *not* return a value

 Function defs must be executed before the functions can be called:

 .. code-block:: ipython

-    In [23]: unbound()
+    In [23]: simple()
     ---------------------------------------------------------------------------
     NameError                                 Traceback (most recent call last)
     <ipython-input-23-3132459951e4> in <module>()
-    ----> 1 unbound()
+    ----> 1 simple()

-    NameError: name 'unbound' is not defined
+    NameError: name 'simple' is not defined

 .. code-block:: ipython